 As a diversity-focused organization at the juxtaposition of technology, big data, public safety, and the criminal justice system, we believe we have an obligation to ask questions of ourselves and others, research, educate, learn, and innovate, and help find data-driven technological solutions to real-world public safety problems.
-Monday to Friday, we publish research and an easily digestible public safety-focused newsletter.
+We publish research and easily digestible public safety-focused information at https://www.biometrica.com/public-safety/.
 We also provide free training and workshops for groups working on protecting children, at-risk adults, and individuals with special needs.

 What are we doing?
 We provide resources to underserved communities looking for affordable, real-time solutions to community-specific public safety issues.
 We will soon offer a certification course to train law enforcement groups in how and when to use facial recognition and big data, the importance of pairing human intelligence and machine intelligence, and recognizing human bias in using tech and eliminating it.